jBilic/showcase/README.md

 * LoRa
 * light control (LED's)
 * power control
+* RTOS
+* Power modes

 Projects involved were a IoT Coffee Machine, Home Security System, Remote Watering station etc.

+## STM32
+I haven't done a lot of work on STM products.
+As part of my professional work I do work with them, but this is mainly debugging, flashing etc.
+Recently I've acquired and STM Discovery board but haven't done a lot other than playing with some RTOS scheduling, running examples etc.

+LAST UPDATED: December 2021.